nofatclips/generateTags/README.md

 ###...and the solution

-We tought about different solutions and decided to design the function with one the following interfaces:
+We tought about different solutions and decided to design the function with one of the following interfaces:

 `generateTags (theHTMLasText)`